International Business Machines IBM

 International Business Machines (IBM) Business Model and Operations Summary

-International Business Machines Corporation provides integrated solutions and services worldwide.
-The company operates through four business segments: Software, Consulting, Infrastructure, and Financing.
-The Software segment offers hybrid cloud platform and software solutions, such as Red Hat, an enterprise open-source solutions; software for business automation, AIOps and management, integration, and application servers; data and artificial intelligence solutions; and security software and services for threat, data, and identity.
-This segment also provides transaction processing software that supports clients' mission-critical and on-premise workloads in banking, airlines, and retail industries.
-The Consulting segment offers business transformation services, including strategy, business process design and operations, data and analytics, and system integration services; technology consulting services; and application and cloud platform services.
-The Infrastructure segment provides on-premises and cloud-based server and storage solutions for its clients' mission-critical and regulated workloads; and support services and solutions for hybrid cloud infrastructure, as well as remanufacturing and remarketing services for used equipment.
-The Financing segment offers lease, installment payment, loan financing, and short-term working capital financing services.
-The company was formerly known as Computing-Tabulating-Recording Co.
-International Business Machines Corporation was incorporated in 1911 and is headquartered in Armonk, New York.
+International Business Machines Corporation (IBM) delivers comprehensive technology solutions and services across the globe.
+The company's operations are structured into four primary segments: Software, Consulting, Infrastructure, and Financing.
+The Software division provides hybrid cloud platforms and a range of software offerings, including Red Hat's enterprise open-source solutions.
+It also develops software for business automation, AIOps and management, integration, and application servers, in addition to data and artificial intelligence tools.
+This segment further supplies security software and services for threat, data, and identity management, and offers critical transaction processing software that supports essential on-premise workloads for industries such as banking, airlines, and retail.
+The Consulting arm delivers business transformation services, which encompass strategy development, business process design and operational improvements, data and analytics insights, and system integration.
+It additionally provides technology consulting and specialized application and cloud platform services.
+IBM's Infrastructure segment offers both on-premises and cloud-based server and storage solutions, specifically tailored for clients' crucial and regulated operations.
+It also extends support and solutions for hybrid cloud infrastructure, alongside remanufacturing and remarketing services for used equipment.
+The Financing segment provides various financial services, such as leasing, installment payment plans, loan financing, and short-term working capital solutions.
+Originally established in 1911 as the Computing-Tabulating-Recording Co., the company is now known as International Business Machines Corporation and maintains its headquarters in Armonk, New York.

 Key Insights